ToniWonKanobi/theoveranalyzed.net/posts/2015/6/8/48-hours-with-the-apple-watch.md

 ## Fitness

 This is my favorite feature of the Watch.
 I went to the gym earlier today, and the gratification I received from monitoring my heart rate during the workout session made the shady Saturday afternoon parking lot deal worth it.
-If every other feature of the Watch was stripped away -- time-keeping functionality included -- but the fitness tracking remained, I would still think it a great purchase.
+If every other feature of the Watch was stripped away---time-keeping functionality included---but the fitness tracking remained, I would still think it a great purchase.

 ### Activity